Ben-Morrison/MyMovieList/README.md

 # MyMovieList
-A web movie database created with HTML, CSS, PHP and JavaScript
+A web movie database created with HTML, CSS, PHP, JavaScript and MySQL